fontina-petrakopoulou/fontina-petrakopoulou.github.io/about.md

 <!--[**Google Scholar**](https://scholar.google.gr/citations?user=LLgloUsAAAAJ&hl=en)
 [**Detailed CV**](/files/CV_Petrakopoulou.pdf)-->

-I am a tenure-track Professor (Ramón y Cajal) at the Department Thermal and Fluid Engineering of the University Carlos III of Madrid.
+I am a Ramón y Cajal Professor (tenure-track) at the Department Thermal and Fluid Engineering of the University Carlos III of Madrid.
 I am also currently leading the research line Water-Energy Nexus of the Department.

 I received my undergraduate degree in Mechanical Engineering from the Technical University of Crete (2005) and my Ph.D. in Energy Engineering from the Technical University of Berlin (2010).
 I have worked as a researcher in Germany,